ramontayag/rpi-playbooks/README.md

 This is meant to be used with a Pi on [Hypriot](http://hypriot.com).
 Installing it with their tool, [flash](https://github.com/hypriot/flash), is pretty simple.

+It has been tested only on Hypriot 1.9.

 ## On host

 Add your SSH key to the pi (On OSX?
 You may need `brew install ssh-copy-id`):